amthus/thusdev-fetch/README.md

 It enhances HTTP calls with built-in timeout handling, retry system, interceptors, plugins, debug mode, and performance tracking.

 ---
+## Why this exists

+Most HTTP clients focus on features.

+ThusDev Fetch focuses on developer experience.

+It reduces repetitive API logic and standardizes how requests are handled.

+---

 # Features